hsmyc/papegaai/README.md

 ---

-_Happy coding with **P**!
+_Happy coding with **Papegaai**!
 Simplify your DOM manipulation and enjoy a cleaner, more functional approach to building web interfaces._